William Michael Warren, Jr.

 Vice President, Primary Care Services

-Sandy Thurmond is vice president of primary care services for Children’s of Alabama.
-She is responsible for the operations and development of Pediatric Practice Solutions, the hospital’s primary care network, as well as for maintaining and improving relationships with pediatricians around the state of Alabama.
+Sandy Thurmond is Vice President of Primary Care Services for Children’s of Alabama.
+She is responsible for the operations and development of Pediatric Practice Solutions (PPS), Children’s primary care network, as well as for maintaining and improving relationships with pediatricians around the state of Alabama.
 She is a native of Richmond, Virginia and lived in Pennsylvania, Tennessee and Kentucky before moving to Alabama forty-three years ago.

 Vice President, Risk Management

 Vickie Atkins is vice president of Risk Management for Children’s of Alabama.
 In this role, she is responsible for risk management including Holy Innocents Indemnity, Patient Safety, Performance Improvement and Accreditation, Infection Control, and Medical Staff Services.

 Atkins joined Children’s of Alabama in 1982.
 Prior to coming to Children’s, she was director of Medical Records at the Vaughan Regional Medical Center in Selma, Ala.